neyney10/PackmanV2/README.md

 Of course the game is a simulation so they figure their routes by themselves but it's cool to see them chasing those little fruits!

 ## How to actually play?
+- <u>Extra: Step 0:</u> Choose a map from the "GameObject" submenu, currently supports only "Ariel University" and "Tel-Aviv".
 - <u>Step 1:</u> As was written earlier, this is a simulation game! <br>
 you choose an object from the GameObject menu, let it be pacman or fruit, and once you click an item you'll enter to a "drop mode" which allows you to click anywhere on the map to place your chosen item!  <br>